Louis And Anne Abrons Foundation Inc

 - Long-standing relationships and partnerships

-- Board members' knowledge of and connection to organizations
+- Board members' knowledge of and connection to organisations

 - Alignment with the foundation's social justice mission